-Consumer Expenditure Survey: If you want to know what people spend their money on, this is your source.
+If you want to know what people spend their money on, the Consumer Expenditure Survey is your source.

-Google Trends: Use Google Trends to discover what people are searching on and how search volume on important topics is changing over time.
+Google Trends: Use Google Trends to discover what people are searching for and how search volume on important topics is changing over time.

 Social media tools

-Buffer: Buffer makes social sharing an easy one-stop shop: you can plan your social posts ahead, and post to multiple accounts from Facebook, Twitter, Linkedin, Google+ and more, all at once.
+Buffer makes social sharing an easy one-stop-shop: you can plan your social posts ahead, and post to multiple accounts from Facebook, Twitter, Linkedin, Google+ and more, all at once.
 Plus, you can give multiple employees access so everyone doesn’t have to deal with signing in to each platform individually.